“Shit, they’re fast!”

 Time and again, the results were the same: at best, a regression of mental state to a toddler’s level.
 At worst, permanent catatonia.
 Ultimately the decision was agreed by all levels of government: pokeballs were for pokemon.
-The creation or use of devices that would recognize and store humans became a felony of the greatest magnitude, allowing law enforcement to go all-out against anyone suspected of doing so.
+The creation or use of devices that would recognize and store humans became a felony of the greatest magnitude, on par with going renegade, allowing law enforcement to go all-out against anyone suspected of doing so.
 All further research on the topic was put to a halt.

 Red sighs and puts his rattata’s pokeball away, the screen of the pokedex going still as the lenses unalign.
 As amazing as technology is, he can’t help but wonder what new things humanity could accomplish, if they were willing to take more risks…

 “Alright, that should do it,” Leaf says.
 She feeds her pokemon the last bit of another puff through the bush’s branches, and gets to her feet.
 “Let’s get some distance and let Bulbasaur do his thing.”